MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Netherlands/how-to-set-up-standard-sales-or-purchase-lines.md

 ---
-    title: How to: Set Up Standard Sales or Purchase Lines | Microsoft Docs
+    title: How to Set Up Standard Sales or Purchase Lines | Microsoft Docs
     description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can specify how the standard sales or purchase codes will be entered when you are creating the specified sales or purchase documents.
     services: project-madeira
     documentationcenter: ''